Credit Suisse Protesters Trial

 On January 13, 2020 a Swiss court ruled in favor of a dozen climate activists who occupied a Credit Suisse branch to protest the bank's fossil fuel investments.
 The judge concluded that because of the imminent danger of the climate crisis, the protesters' actions were necessary and proportional.

-The acquittal was overturned by the Swiss Court of Appeals in Renens on September 24, 2020.
+The acquittal was overturned by the Swiss Court of Appeals in Renens on September 22, 2020.
 The Court convicted the defendants and ordered them to pay fines of up to 150 francs ($160).
 The Court reasoned that although the danger from climate change is imminent, the protesters could have used other means to protest the bank.
-According to press reports, the defendants are expected to appeal to the Swiss Supreme Court and possibly the European Court of Human Rights.